Zilyanus/Unity-Music-Looper/README.md

 - Click the Create New Music Looper Button
 - Add a music clip to Music Looper's AudioSource

+How works

-If there is another Music Looper in the transitional scene and have different Music clip, old music will stop and new music start to loop.
+- If there is another Music Looper in the transitional scene and have different Music clip, old music will stop and new music start to loop.
-If there is another Music Looper in the transitional scene and have same Music clip, music will continue playing.
+- If there is another Music Looper in the transitional scene and have same Music clip, music will continue playing.
-If there is no Music Looper in the transitional scene ,music will continue playing.
+- If there is no Music Looper in the transitional scene ,music will continue playing.